Rockstar Leeds: Development collaborations and departures (2007–present)

 McGann left Rockstar Leeds in 2007 to take a sabbatical after nineteen years in the video game industry.
 By August of that year, the company had grown to 70 people.
 At this time, Hall stated the studio's intent to create original intellectual properties for next-generation platforms and step away from handheld development.
 Rockstar Leeds subsequently assisted Rockstar San Diego in the development of Red Dead Redemption.
 Hall and several Rockstar Leeds staffers spent one year in the United States to work on the game on-site.
 In November 2011, the studio ported L.A.
 Noire to Windows.

 Lee Hutchinson and Matt Shepcar announced in February 2010 that they had left Rockstar Leeds to establish Double Eleven.
-Senior designer Simon Iwaniszak resigned from Rockstar Leeds to briefly join Double Eleven and later found Red Kite Games in early 2012.
-Hall took a sabbatical in 2011 to research player psychology and microtransactions strategy and joined Activision's mobile-focused The Blast Furnace studio as chief creative officer in August 2012.
-After exiting the video game industry in 2015, he pursued various hobbies until his death in March 2021 at the age 51.
-In August 2014, Bowden left Rockstar Leeds to become the art director at the German social-network game developer GameDuell.
+The senior designer Simon Iwaniszak resigned from Rockstar Leeds to briefly join Double Eleven before opening Red Kite Games in early 2012.
+Hall took a sabbatical in 2011 to research "player psychology and microtransactions strategy" and joined Activision's mobile-focused The Blast Furnace studio as chief creative officer in August 2012.
+After exiting the video game industry in 2015, he pursued various hobbies until he died in March 2021 aged 51.
+Bowden left Rockstar Leeds in August 2014 to become the art director at the German social-network game developer GameDuell.

 In July 2014, Rockstar Games contracted the property consultancy WSB to find 15,000 sqft of office space in Leeds.
-Rockstar Leeds had moved to 1 Victoria Place in the city's Holbeck area by November 2016.
+By November 2016, Rockstar Leeds had moved to 1 Victoria Place in the city's Holbeck area.
 The studio co-developed 2013's Grand Theft Auto V and worked alongside all other Rockstar Games studios on Red Dead Redemption 2, which was released in October 2018.

-Accolades

-Rockstar Leeds won "Best Handheld Games Studio" and was a finalist for "Best In-House Team" at the 2009 Develop Industry Excellence Awards.